Maine DMV Driving Test

 Pass the Maine Permit Test the first time with our FREE Maine Practice Tests.
 Study real driving permit test questions from the DMV handbook!.

-6. A red arrow on a traffic light means:
+6. A steady green traffic light means:

 Grade